changeworld/azure-docs.pl-pl/articles/cognitive-services/Bing-Spell-Check/quickstarts/python.md

     data = {'text': example_text}
     ```

 2. Dodaj parametry dla żądania.
-Dołącz kod rynkowy po `mkt=`.
-Kod rynkowy to kraj, z którego pochodzi żądanie.
-Dodawaj również tryb sprawdzania pisowni po `&mode=`.
-Tryb jest albo `proof` (przechwytuje większość błędów pisowni/gramatyki `spell` ) lub (przechwytuje większość pisowni, ale nie wiele błędów gramatycznych).
+Append your market code after `mkt=`.
+The market code is the country you make the request from.
+Also, append your spell-check mode after `&mode=`.
+Mode is either `proof` (catches most spelling/grammar errors) or `spell` (catches most spelling but not as many grammar errors).

     ```python
     params = {